dhall-lang/dhall-lang/standard/types.md

 `merge` expressions are the canonical way to eliminate a union literal.
 The first argument to `merge` is a record of handlers and the second argument is a union value.
-You apply the handler of the same label to the selected value of the union literal:
+Apply the handler of the same label to the selected value of the union literal:

     t ⇥ { x = f, … }   u ⇥ < x = a | … >   f a ⇥ b